-- Equity Focus through prioritizing early care and education providers that are serving families with the greatest needs in the lowest healthy places index communities. - Learning goal is to strengthen the system to improve the quality of early care and education.
+- Equity Focus through prioritizing early care and education providers that are serving families with the greatest needs in the lowest healthy places index communities and where child care deserts exist. - Learning goal is to strengthen the system to improve the quality of early care and education.
 The strategy to achieve this goal is: - Quality Enhancement of Early Education Provide parent and provider engagement and targeted provider supports to increase the quality of early care and education - Parents and caregivers education equip parents and caregivers with the knowledge and resources they need to support their children's early development.